kuprel/min-dalle/README.md

 This is a fast, minimal port of Boris Dayma's [DALL·E Mini](https://github.com/borisdayma/dalle-mini) (with mega weights).
 It has been stripped down for inference and converted to PyTorch.
 The only third party dependencies are numpy, requests, pillow and torch.

-To generate a 4x4 grid of DALL·E Mega images it takes:
+To generate a 3x3 grid of DALL·E Mega images it takes:
-- 89 sec with a T4 in Colab
+- 55 sec with a T4 in Colab
-- 48 sec with a P100 in Colab
+- 33 sec with a P100 in Colab
-- 13 sec with an A100 on Replicate
+- 15 sec with an A10G on Hugging Face

 Here's a more detailed breakdown of performance on an A100.
 Credit to [@technobird22](https://github.com/technobird22) and his [NeoGen](https://github.com/technobird22/NeoGen) discord bot for the graph.
 <br />